teamcapybara/capybara/README.md

 ### <a name="modals"></a>Modals

-In drivers which support it, you can accept, dismiss and respond to alerts, confirms and prompts.
+In drivers which support it, you can accept, dismiss and respond to alerts, confirms, and prompts.

 You can accept or dismiss alert messages by wrapping the code that produces an alert in a block: